-Subdivision 1.
+- Subdivision 1.
 Sales and use tax.
-Notwithstanding Minnesota Statutes, section 477A.016, or any other provision of law, ordinance, or city charter, if approved by the voters pursuant to Minnesota Statutes, section 297A.99, or at a special election held for this purpose, the city of Cloquet may
+Notwithstanding Minnesota Statutes, section 477A.016, or any other provision of law, ordinance, or city charter, if approved by the voters pursuant to Minnesota Statutes, section 297A.99, or at a special election held for this purpose, the city of Cloquet may impose by ordinance a sales and use tax of up to one-half of one percent for the purpose specified in subdivision 3.
+Except as provided in this section, the provisions of Minnesota Statutes, section 297A.99, govern the imposition, administration, collection, and enforcement of the tax authorized under this subdivision. - Subd.

-Subd.
 2. Excise tax authorized.
-Notwithstanding Minnesota Statutes, section 477A.016, or any other provision of law, ordinance, or city charter, the city of Cloquet may impose by ordinance, for the purposes specified in subdivision 3, an excise tax of up to \$20 per motor vehicle, as defined by ordinance, purchased or acquired from any person engaged within the city in the business of selling motor vehicles at retail.
+Notwithstanding Minnesota Statutes, section 477A.016, or any other provision of law, ordinance, or city charter, the city of Cloquet may impose by ordinance, for the purposes specified in subdivision 3, an excise tax of up to \$20 per motor vehicle, as defined by ordinance, purchased or acquired from any person engaged within the city in the business of selling motor vehicles at retail. - Subd.

-Subd.
 3. Use of revenues.
-Revenues received from taxes authorized by subdivisions 1 and 2 must be used by the city to pay the cost of collecting the taxes and to pay for the following projects:

-(1) construction and completion of park improvement projects, including reconstruction of the Pinehurst Park swimming pool complex, St. Louis River Riverfront improvements, Veteran's Park construction, and enhancements to the Hilltop Park soccer complex and Braun Park baseball complex; and

-(2) extension of utilities and the construction of all improvements associated with the new Cloquet Industrial Park.

-Authorized expenses include, but are not limited to, acquiring property and paying construction expenses related to these improvements, and paying debt service on bonds or other obligations issued to finance acquisition and construction of these improvements.
+Revenues received from taxes authorized by subdivisions 1 and 2 must be used by the city to pay the cost of collecting the taxes and to pay for the following projects: - (1) construction and completion of park improvement projects, including reconstruction of the Pinehurst Park swimming pool complex, St. Louis River Riverfront improvements, Veteran's Park construction, and enhancements to the Hilltop Park soccer complex and Braun Park baseball complex; and - (2) extension of utilities and the construction of all improvements associated with the new Cloquet Industrial Park. - Authorized expenses include, but are not limited to, acquiring property and paying construction expenses related to these improvements, and paying debt service on bonds or other obligations issued to finance acquisition and construction of these improvements. - Subd.

-Subd.
 4. Bonding authority. (a) The city may issue bonds under Minnesota Statutes, chapter 475, to pay capital and administrative expenses for the improvements described in subdivision 3 in an amount that does not exceed \$9,000,000.
-An election to approve the bonds under Minnesota Statutes, section 475.58, is not required.

-(b) The issuance of bonds under this subdivision is not subject to Minnesota Statutes, sections 275.60 and 275.61.

-(c) The debt represented by the bonds is not included in computing any debt limitation applicable to the city, and any levy of taxes under Minnesota Statutes, section 475.61, to pay principal of and interest on the bonds is not subject to any levy limitation.
+An election to approve the bonds under Minnesota Statutes, section 475.58, is not required. - (b) The issuance of bonds under this subdivision is not subject to Minnesota Statutes, sections 275.60 and 275.61. - (c) The debt represented by the bonds is not included in computing any debt limitation applicable to the city, and any levy of taxes under Minnesota Statutes, section 475.61, to pay principal of and interest on the bonds is not subject to any levy limitation. - Subd.

-Subd.
 5. Termination of taxes.
 The taxes imposed under subdivisions 1 and 2 expire at the earlier of (1) 18 years, or (2) when the city council determines that sufficient funds have been received from the taxes to finance the capital and administrative costs of the improvements described in subdivision 3, plus the additional amount needed to pay the costs related to issuance of bonds under subdivision 4, including interest on the bonds.
 Any funds remaining after completion of the project and retirement or redemption of the bonds may be placed in the general fund of the city.
 The taxes imposed under subdivisions 1 and 2 may expire at an earlier time if the city so determines by ordinance.